Blender: Increased versatility

 With the rising popularity of smoothies, Frappucinos and other frozen drinks prepared in front of the customer, new models of commercial blenders often include a sound-reducing enclosures and computerized controls.

 Specialized blenders for making smoothies are becoming popular, chiefly resembling an ordinary model with a spigot added for quick serving.
 Some models also feature a gimballed stirring rod mounted on the lid, constructed so that mixtures can be stirred whilst the machine is running with no chance of the stirrer fouling the blades.

-In 1996 Tom Dickson, founder and CEO of Blendtec, introduced the WildSide blending jar — a unique design that eliminated the need for stir sticks and plungers to make thicker blends.
+In 1996 Tom Dickson, founder and CEO of Blendtec, introduced the WildSide blending jar—a unique design that eliminated the need for stir sticks and plungers to make thicker blends.
 The technology was so effective that Vita-Mix decided to use the design in the company's commercial blending containers.
 In 2010 the United States court system concluded that Vita-Mix had willfully infringed the patents, ultimately awarding Blendtec $24 million in damages.

 Mechanical operation

 A blender consists of a housing, motor, blades, and food container.
 A fan-cooled electric motor is secured into the housing by way of vibration dampers, and a small output shaft penetrates the upper housing and meshes with the blade assembly.
 Usually, a small rubber washer provides a seal around the output shaft to prevent liquid from entering the motor.
 Most blenders today have multiple speeds.
 As a typical blender has no gearbox, the multiple speeds are often implemented using a universal motor with multiple stator windings and/or multi-tapped stator windings; in a blender with electromechanical controls, the button (or other electrical switching device or position) for each different speed connects a different stator winding/tap or combination thereof.
 Each different combination of energized windings produces a different torque from the motor, which yields a different equilibrium speed in balance against the drag (resistance to rotation) of the blade assembly in contact with the material inside the food container.
 A notable exception from the mid-1960s is the Oster Model 412 Classic VIII (with the single knob) providing the lowest speed (Stir) using the aforementioned winding tap method but furnishing higher speeds (the continuously variable higher speed range is marked Puree to Liquify) by means of a mechanical speed governor that balances the force provided by flyweights against a spring force varied by the control knob when it is switched into the higher speed range.
-With this arrangement, when not set to the Stir speed, motor speed is constant even with varying load up to the point where power demanded by the load is equal to the motor's power capability at a particular speed.
-The more modern version of this arrangement is electronic speed control found on some units.